TheMariday/cfz_2024_handout/README.md

 You've made it to the bottom of the handout!
 Have a picture of my cat for all your hard work
 ![](media%2Fcat.png)

+Massive thanks to Max, Reiu and Pixelsuchter for feedback on this document along with Tux for their wonderful co-hosting and Lutis for the design of the EF coin.

 If you want to reach out you can find me on [Telegram](t.me/themariday) or [Twitter](twitter.com/themariday)!
 Love love!